The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/4-node-modules-testing.md

 ```
 {% endcode %}

-Your goal is to do the following in the `6-madlib-challenge` folder:
+Your goal is to do the following in the `madlib-challenge` folder:

 1. Download the `prompt-sync` module using `npm i prompt-sync`
 2. Import and configure the `prompt` function in `index.js`